seydx/homebridge-tado-thermostat/README.md

 With the "Automatic" state you remove the "manual" control of the thermostat and setting it back to the automatic mode

 The thermostats will also show the current battery state.

+It can also expose weather temperature sensor, weather service to detect if weather is i.e. clear or cloudy etc. (tested with EVE app) and occupancy sensors.

 See [Images](https://github.com/SeydX/homebridge-tado-thermostat/tree/master/images/) for more details.